igor47/blog/_posts/2016-09-28-what-is-to-be-done.md

 Technology is not just causing environmental degradation, but it seems to be digging at the very fabric of society.
 We can [build weapons which may destroy us all](https://en.wikipedia.org/wiki/Nuclear_warfare).
-At the same time, we have isolated ourselves in [filter bubbles](https://www.techopedia.com/definition/28556/filter-bubble), wherein conflict and rhetoric can escalate until [the use of nuclear weapons doesn't seem so bad](http://www.politicususa.com/2016/08/03/trump-asks-if-nuclear-weapons-them.html).
+At the same time, we have isolated ourselves in [filter bubbles](https://www.techopedia.com/definition/28556/filter-bubble), wherein conflict and rhetoric can escalate until [the use of those weapons doesn't seem so bad](http://www.politicususa.com/2016/08/03/trump-asks-if-nuclear-weapons-them.html).
 At a time when we're faced with huge collective challenges, technology seems to [have taken away even our ability to agree on 'facts'](http://www.newyorker.com/magazine/2016/03/21/the-internet-of-us-and-the-end-of-facts).

 So, here was the catch-22.
 How could technology be both the cause of *and* the solution to all of our problems?
-If I continued working on improving technology, wouldn't I be hastening the very outcomes I despise?
+If I continued working on improving technology, wouldn't I be hastening the very outcomes I decried?
 And, if I refused to work on technology any further, than what was I to do instead?
 I could retreat into the woods and hide from the world, but that didn't seem like the solution to *any* problem -- not even my distinctly personal one.